De-Morgan/flutter-contextual-action-bar/README.md

 - Use the `ActionMode.addItems<?>` to add a list of items.

-- Use the `ActionMode.disableActionMode<?>` to disable and deselect all selected items.
+- Use the `ActionMode.disable<?>` to disable and deselect all selected items.

+- Use the `ActionMode.actionModeEnabledStream<?>` to emit true or false depending on if the Action mode is enabled or disabled respectively.

  *Note: In most cases, you won't need to use `ActionMode.disableActionMode<?>` because the package already do that for you where needed.*